ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

 For clear understanding, the reader should be familiar with the basic principles of asset processing described in [this section of our documentation](/develop/dapps/asset-processing/).
 In particular, it is important to be familiar with [contracts](/learn/overviews/addresses#everything-is-a-smart-contract), [wallets](/develop/smart-contracts/tutorials/wallet), [messages](/develop/smart-contracts/guidelines/message-delivery-guarantees) and deployment process.
 :::

-TON Blockchain and its underlying ecosystem classifies fungible tokens (FTs) as jettons.
-Because sharding is applied on TON Blockchain, our implementation of fungible tokens is unique when compared to similar blockchain models.

-Read the core description of jetton processing:
+Quick jump to the core description of jetton processing:

 <Button href="/develop/dapps/asset-processing/jettons#accepting-jettons-from-users-through-a-centralized-wallet" colorType={'primary'} sizeType={'sm'}>Centralized Proccessing</Button>
 <Button href="/develop/dapps/asset-processing/jettons#accepting-jettons-from-user-deposit-addresses"